mstoodle/jcon2024_workshop/README.md

 Please be careful in the rest of this workshop because you will be running as root with super powers.

+If you're running on Windows, then the "podman stats" command may  not work for you.
+I don't know if it affects all Windows versions, but I was unable to get it to work on Windows 10.

 To create the main workshop container, you will need to build the main container using the following command: